-- A. After treatment is completed for that visit, the student enters the daily chart entry into axiUm. - B. All completed treatment must be marked "Complete" in axiUm, and the office staff must be notified so that it can be billed. - C. Any correspondence with a patient by telephone must be recorded in the phone log in axiUm.
+- A. After treatment is completed for that visit, the resident enters the daily chart entry into axiUm within 48 hours.
+This is a UW-SOD requirement. - B. All completed treatment must be marked "Complete" in axiUm, and the office staff must be notified so that it can be billed.

-D. Please see requirements and expectations for using axiUm https://dental.washington.edu/policies/clinic-policy-manual/health-information-management/
+- C. Any correspondence with a patient by telephone must be recorded in the phone log in axiUm. - D. Please see requirements and expectations for using axiUm https://dental.washington.edu/policies/clinic-policy-manual/health-information-management/

 Charts entries must be kept current with treatment plans, correspondence, progress note entries, financial contracts (performed by clinic staff), and treatment status on the day they occur.
-Please enter chart notes on the day of treatment and have faculty swipe them as approved.

 - 8. All completed patients must be seen with a graduate faculty member 1-2 month after placement for recall evaluation and final disposition. - 9.
-Students are responsible for providing all follow-up care for their patients, including oral hygiene, until they complete the program.
-Students will recommend a level of follow-up care for each completed patient as a part of their exit requirements.
+Residents are responsible for providing all follow-up care for their patients, including oral hygiene, until they complete the program.
+Residents will recommend a level of follow-up care for each completed patient as a part of their exit requirements.
 Patients will then be encouraged to see their general dentist for recall maintenance.